 As the Assistant Director for the Scholarship of Teaching and Learning, Colleen works closely with faculty, graduate students and postdoctoral scholars across campus to support scholarly teaching and the Scholarship of Teaching and Learning (SoTL).

-Colleen’s areas of scholarly expertise include teacher communities of practice, teacher practices, motivation, and sociocultural learning theory.
-She values and enjoys collaborative work on educational research projects using both qualitative and quantitative methodologies.
-Colleen is an alumna of the University of Michigan and the University of California, Berkeley, but she counts one of her most transformational learning experiences as teaching English and Social Studies at an urban middle school in Oakland, California.
-Other such transformational experiences were living and teaching abroad in Spain and France.
+Colleen’s areas of scholarly expertise include effective classroom teaching practices, teacher communities of practice, pedagogical reasoning, motivation, and sociocultural learning theory.
+She values collaborative work on educational research projects using both qualitative and quantitative methodologies.
+Colleen received her Ph.D. from the Combined Program in Education and Psychology at the University of Michigan and her B.A. in English from the University of California, Berkeley.
+She counts one of her most transformational learning experiences as teaching English and Social Studies at an urban middle school in Oakland, California among a committed group of educators.
+Other such transformational experiences include living and teaching abroad in Spain and France.

-On the weekend you will find Colleen doing yoga, hiking, cooking, researching new restaurants and locations to visit in Georgia, learning how to garden, or dancing.
+On the weekend you will find Colleen doing yoga, hiking, cooking, trying to keep things alive in her garden, or dancing.